vanGoghhh/tp/docs/UserGuide.md

 how to navigate the document and what all the symbols, special fonts and command formats mean.

 ### 2.1 Understanding this Document
-This User Guide is structured into 9 sections so that it is easy to read and navigate!
+This User Guide is structured into 9 sections so that it is easy to read and navigate! <br>
 These are the 9 sections and a short explanation of what they are for:

 Section             | Explanation